SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/nomenclature.md

 #### Misidentifications

 Misidentifications are a tricky gray area.
-Remember that we only care about the nomenclatural consequences of the use of the names in questions.
+Remember that we only care about the nomenclatural consequences of the use of the names in question.
 Taxon Identifications are linkages of `OTUs` to `Collection objects`, this is the preferred mechanism for linking one or more identifications to a collection object.

 A question from a user reflects the trickiness: